 The whole purpose of this week's study is to further acquaint you with God's Word and give you more tools in your belt to study it.
-This week isn't about how much you already know or how sharp your Bible skills are.
-It's about incorporating the tried and true practices of centuries of Christ-followers who found that certain disciplines created the best conditions for drawing close to our Savior.
+This week isn't about how much you already know or how sharp your Bible skills are; it's about incorporating the tried and true practices of centuries of Christ-followers who found that certain disciplines created the best conditions for drawing close to our Savior.

 As we begin this adventure, we'll continually keep in mind that Bible study is not an end in itself.
-Listen to what Jesus said to some of the religious leaders of His day who knew the Scriptures inside and out, "You pore over the Scriptures because you think you have eternal life in them, and yet they testify about me.
+Listen to what Jesus said to some of the religious leaders of His day who knew the Scriptures inside and out: "You pore over the Scriptures because you think you have eternal life in them, and yet they testify about me.
 But you are not willing to come to me so that you may have life" (John 5:39-40).
 Ultimately, we practice the spiritual discipline of Bible study so we might know, love, and serve the Word made flesh, Jesus Christ.
-Whether you're a Bible study veteran or brand new to Scripture's pages, its treasures are inexhaustible.
+Whether you've been studying the Bible since you were in preschool or you're brand new to God's Word, its treasures are inexhaustible.